 The VOX function enables hands-free communication without the need for an audio accessory.
 Besides, the flashlight is another unique and handy feature to prevent tripping over rocks while snowboarding.
 You can also use the flashlight in the dark to attract attention in case of an emergency.

-When it comes to walkie talkies, the Dewalt radios are a go-to for most skiers, given their heavy-duty construction.
-Moreover, the long-range and high-performance units fit the needs of most adventure-lovers!
+- Dewalt: Dewalt radios are a go-to for most skiers, given their heavy-duty construction.
+Moreover, the long-range and high-performance units fit the needs of most adventure lovers!

-Two-way radios are highly dependable when on the slopes.
-You can use them to share information or to communicate during emergencies.
-The key is to find the best and high-performing units.
+Walkie-talkies or portable two-way radios are highly dependable when on the slopes.
+You can use them to share information in the ski resort or skiing groups and also to communicate during emergencies.
+The key is to find the best and most high-performing units.

 Dewalt DXFRS800 is the best walkie-talkie for skiing and snowboarding, as per our testing and numerous reviews.
 Apart from offering an extensive range, it also provides the benefits of being waterproof and shock-resistant.
 If the Dewalt radio doesn’t fit your budget needs, you can look into the Topsung three and four-pack walkie-talkies during your next backcountry skiing.